-If you’re looking for a truly unique African adventure in an undiscovered locale – look no further.
+If you’re looking for a truly unique trip to Africa in an undiscovered locale – look no further.
 Mozambique has it all.

 If you’re still wondering why you should visit Mozambique, here are our top 5 reasons to visit:

 1. It’s a Hot Tourism Destination